Notes on the Geography of Poland: Cities

 A splendid example of brick-filled timber framing.
 It's in Bydgoszcz and unlikely to go away soon.

-On the west side of Torun, Western investment.
-Bet it didn't last.
+On the west side of Torun, foreign investment.

-The Florian Gate, the only surviving medieval gate of old Kracow.
+The Florian Gate, the only surviving medieval gate in Kracow.
 It opens into Florianska Street and terminates in the distance at St. Mary's Church.
 Notice the establishment on the left?

 Yes, it's McDonald's, but very discretely done, as this rear courtyard suggests.
 Someday, somebody should write about how the company sometimes does things well.